smartnsoft/AppGuard/README.md

 // Simply use the prepare method for default configuration properties AppGuard.default.prepare()

-// Configure the dataSource (and optionnaly the uiDelegate) AppGuard.default.dataSource = self AppGuard.default.uiDelegate = self
+// Configure the dataSource AppGuard.default.dataSource = self

+// And optionnaly the uiDelegate AppGuard.default.uiDelegate = self

 ```